New Patients 215.234.3772

 770 Newtown Yardley Road, Suite 215 Newtown, PA 18940

-The Achilles tendon is the largest and one of the most important tendons in the human body, connecting the calf muscles to the heel bone.
-Despite its strength, the Achilles is vulnerable to injury, especially for runners, athletes, and active individuals.
+The Achilles tendon is the largest and one of the most important tendons in the human body.
+This tendon connects the calf muscles to the heel bone.
+Despite its strength, the Achilles is vulnerable to injury in runners, athletes, and active individuals.
 Tendonitis and tears can occur when the tendon is overstressed, overused, or improperly conditioned.
-Preventing an Achilles injury requires a combination of strengthening, stretching, proper training, and attention to early warning signs.
+You want to train safely, stretch, and build strength to prevent this injury.

 Preventing an Achilles injury requires a combination of strengthening, stretching, proper training, and attention to early warning signs.